 In the realm of coloured gemstones and diamonds, it is crucial, now more than ever, to have an independent evaluation of the stones.
 This assessment serves a principal purpose: to determine if any treatments have been applied that could impact their value.
 For jewellers and retailers, safeguarding against fraud and upholding the integrity of their inventory are paramount concerns.
 Additionally, customers often seek certificates and laboratory verifications to ascertain the value of stones, particularly for sizeable or costly pieces.
 Therefore, being well-acquainted with reputable laboratories and the certificates they issue is key for success.

 Laboratories generally use their own proprietary methods to evaluate stones.
 Some discrepancies do exist between lab ratings, especially on fine colour evaluation work.
 However, the top seven laboratories worldwide are currently in partnership on a Laboratory Manual Harmonisation Committee (LMHC), which aims to reduce differences and move toward a true international standard.
-These laboratories are:

 – the CGL Laboratory, located in Tokyo, Nagoya, Osaka, Fukuoka & Kofu in Japan.